harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 The biggest dependencies for this particular project are bootstrap and ChartJS, particularly the latter.
 How can we slim these down?

-One of the most important things to check is your import statements.
-Make sure that you're not importing the entire package and then destructuring different functions and properties off of the entire object.
+First and foremost, check your import statements.
+Make sure that you're not importing the entire package and then destructuring different functions and properties off of it.
 Instead, only import the values that you need.
 For instance, try to avoid imports like this whenever possible.

 ```javascript
 import * as myObject from "my-dependency";